damevski/saas_demos/README.md

 # SaaS Demo - CMSC 455

-Welcome to the "saas-demos" repository!
+Welcome to the "saas_demos" repository!
 This project is designed to house all the demo code for the "CMSC 455 - Software as a Service" class at Virginia Commonwealth University (VCU).

 ## Table of Contents
 - [Introduction](#introduction)